streamnative/pulsarctl/docs/en/developer-guide.md

 # How to add a new command

-The `pulsarctl` is a command-line tool written in the go language that helps administrators and users manage clusters, tenants, namespaces, topics, schemas, sources, sinks, functions, and more.
+The `pulsarctl` is a command-line tool written in the Go language that helps administrators and users manage clusters, tenants, namespaces, topics, schemas, sources, sinks, functions, and so on.

 ## Project structure